pomle/megamanjs/README.md

     cd megamanjs
     python -m SimpleHTTPServer 8000

-3) Browse to dev version at `http://localhost:8000/src/dev.html` and it should run.
+Browse to dev version at `http://localhost:8000/src/dev.html` and it should run.

+## Developing

+### Prerequisites

+Install dev dependencies with

+        cd megamanjs
+        npm install

+### Testing

+#### Unit Tests

+Unit tests are run in Node using Mocha.

+        npm run test:unit

+#### Integration Tests

+Integration / System tests are automaticly run in Chrome using Karma Runner and Mocha

+        npm run test:integration

-4) When adding scripts to project, add them to [script-manifest.json](https://github.com/pomle/megamanjs/blob/master/src/script-manifest.json) and regenerate `dev.html`.
+When adding scripts to project, add them to [script-manifest.json](https://github.com/pomle/megamanjs/blob/master/src/script-manifest.json) and regenerate .

     npm run generate

-####Running locally in Chrome (discouraged).
+####Running locally in Chrome without web server (discouraged).

 To run project locally without a web server, Chrome needs to be started with --allow-file-access-from-files flag.